Captain Tom Foundation faces further wave of scrutiny

 The charity first caught the attention of the Charity Commission in the spring of 2021, after it submitted an application to employ Hannah Ingram-Moore, Captain Tom’s daughter and former trustee of the Foundation.
 Concerns were raised about the benchmarking of the proposed salary, and the amounts proposed were rejected as being neither justified nor reasonable.
 During this case, further concerns about consultancy fees and payments to related third parties emerged.
 As a result, the Fundraising Regulator and Information Commissioner became involved.

 This latest incident, however, has identified new ‘red flag’ issues including arrangements between the Foundation and a company linked to the Ingram-Moore family, ongoing anxiety surrounding the trustees’ decision-making processes and governance.
-In particular, the Commission is concerned that a private company controlled by Hannah and Colin Ingram-Moore moved to trademark variations of the name ‘Captain Tom’, generating significant profit for the company.
-That the Foundation failed to challenge this raises questions as to the management of conflicts, trustee benefits, and implies that its trustees may not have been acting in the best interests of the charity.
+In particular, the Commission is concerned that a private company controlled by Hannah and Colin Ingram-Moore applied to trademark variations of the name ‘Captain Tom’ and might have used those trademarks to generate significant profit for the company.
+That the Foundation failed to challenge this raises questions as to the management of conflicts, trustee benefits, and whether its trustees have acted in the best interests of the charity.

-- Trustees’ responsibility for mismanaging the charity including misconduct in the administration of the charity and unauthorised private benefits to current or previous trustees;
+- Been responsible for mismanagement and / or misconduct in the administration of the charity and whether, as a result, the charity has suffered any financial losses, including through any unauthorised private benefits to current or previous trustees;

-- If the trustees have complied with and fulfilled their duties and responsibilities under charity law.
+- complied with and fulfilled their duties and responsibilities under charity law.

 The chief executive of the Charity Commission released the following statement on 16 June 2022: